sunny-khatik/sunny.github.io/README.md

 # web-development

 hello guys
-      this is project to sell any type of bike and in this project there is a two starting points.
+      i have made this project usinng php and html, javascript, css this is project to sell any type of bike and in this project there is a two starting points.

       there is a admin side who handles all the site and he/she can add or remove the bikes and upload the images of the bikes and another